nikcode9/WEATHERY/README.md

 Multi-Day Forecasts: View detailed weather forecasts for the next few days.
 Customizable Settings: Choose between Celsius and Fahrenheit, set your preferred location manually, and customize the update frequency.
 Minimalistic Design: Clean and intuitive interface that integrates seamlessly with your browser.
-Installation
+#Installation
 Clone this repository to your local machine using:

 bash
 Copy code
 git clone https://github.com/yourusername/weather-chrome-extension.git

-Open Google Chrome and navigate to chrome://extensions/.
+1)Open Google Chrome and navigate to chrome://extensions/.

-Enable "Developer mode" by toggling the switch in the top-right corner.
+2)Enable "Developer mode" by toggling the switch in the top-right corner.

-Click on the "Load unpacked" button and select the directory where you cloned the repository.
+3)Click on the "Load unpacked" button and select the directory where you cloned the repository.

-The Weather Chrome Extension should now appear in your list of extensions and be ready to use.
+4)The Weather Chrome Extension should now appear in your list of extensions and be ready to use.

 Usage
-Click on the Weather Chrome Extension icon in your browser toolbar.
+1)Click on the Weather Chrome Extension icon in your browser toolbar.

-Allow location access if prompted to receive weather updates for your current location.
+2)Allow location access if prompted to receive weather updates for your current location.

-View the current weather conditions and forecasts directly from the extension popup.
+3)View the current weather conditions and forecasts directly from the extension popup.

-Access the settings menu to customize your preferences, such as temperature units and location settings
+4)Access the settings menu to customize your preferences, such as temperature units and location settings